GitOps Repository Structures and Patterns Part 6: Example Repositories

 (for platform admins, needs more privileges on the cluster) andexample-apps

-(for developers, needs less rights on the cluster). - the
+(for developers, needs fewer privileges on the cluster).

 points to theargocd